 - 28 Decisions in cases of suspected malpractice are usually made by a member of a dedicated and trained team of officers at the relevant awarding body.
 In cases of serious malpractice, the decision may be made by a committee of senior officers or an external committee. - 29 Appeals may be initiated against a finding of malpractice and/or the sanction imposed by the awarding body.
-It is not possible to appeal against a decision to take no further action or against a sanction which is perceived to be too lenient.
+It is not possible to appeal against a sanction which is perceived to be too lenient or to appeal where malpractice was not found.